LaunchCodeEducation/liftoff/src/modules/assignments/project-outline.rst

 ``P2-Project_Outline/README.md``.
 You'll see a few sections headings in place for you.
 Flesh out your project outline by providing:

-1. **Overview**: In 1-2 paragraphs, provide an “elevator pitch” for your project.
+1. **Overview**: In 1-2 paragraphs, provide an "elevator pitch" for your project.
 This should be a high-level overview of your idea, in non-technical language.
 What will your app do?
 What might users find useful about it?
 Where did the idea come from?